DC11011100/Cpp/faceRecognition/README.md

 # Improvements
 - [ ] Transform colorspace to YCbCr to separate light intensity.
 Only equalize intensity then convert back to RGB for processing
+- [ ] Update existing model instead of training all at once.
+First investigate runtime of this, though it would allow small RAM footprint over time.
+      Could also allow a user to incrementally improve their model as more data arrives.

 # Testing
 - [ ] Profile accuracy with MNIST data set